lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 {{#header-snippet sw/device/lib/crypto/include/drbg.h otcrypto_drbg_manual_instantiate }}
 {{#header-snippet sw/device/lib/crypto/include/drbg.h otcrypto_drbg_manual_reseed }}

-## KDF

-OpenTitan Key derivation functions (KDF) provide key-expansion capability.
+## Key derivation

-Key derivation functions can be used to derive additional keys from a cryptographic key that has been established through an automated key-establishment scheme or from a pre-shared key.
+Key derivation functions (KDFs) generate a new key from an existing key.

 ### Supported Modes

 The OpenTitan key derivation function is based on the counter mode and uses a pseudorandom function (PRF) as a building block.
-OpenTitan KDF functions support a user-selectable PRF as the engine (i.e. either HMAC or a KMAC).
+The PRF may be either HMAC or KMAC.

-To learn more about PRFs, various key derivation mechanisms and security considerations, kindly refer to [NIST SP800-108][kdf-spec] and the links in the [reference](#reference) section.
+To learn more about PRFs, various key derivation mechanisms and security considerations, please refer to [NIST SP800-108][kdf-spec] and the links in the [reference](#reference) section.

 ### API

 {{#header-snippet sw/device/lib/crypto/include/kdf.h otcrypto_kdf_ctr }}

-## Key Transport
+## Key import and export

 The following section defines the interface for importing keys to and exporting keys from the crypto library.